Are you sabotaging your goals?

 - I’m too tired to think about that right now.
 I’ll do it later.
 What’s the point… nothing ever comes of it anyway.

 You get the idea, right?
 Write down whatever you are thinking.
 (Not judging it as good or bad.
 We’re just paying attention.)

 Next notice how you feel based on those thoughts.
 Maybe it’s: discouraged, worthless, scared, apathetic. or frustrated.
 Our thoughts create how we feel.
 How we feel determines the actions we choose to take.
 Now does it make sense why you aren’t honoring your decision to lose weight and eat less?
-Or making that appointment with the coach you signed up with?
-Or taking those scary steps to start your own business?
+Or make that appointment with the coach you signed up with?
+Or taking those scary steps to grow your business?
 So how do you start taking the action that you need to?

 Once you are aware of your thinking, you can begin to challenge and change it.
 You might think something like this: